precice/su2-adapter/docs/overview.md

 summary: "Modify native SU2 files to couple with other solvers or SU2 itself"
 ---

 The [SU2 adapter](https://github.com/precice/su2-adapter) leverages the SU2 Python wrapper and preCICE Python bindings to couple SU2 using preCICE in a minimally invasive way.
 The adapter simply updates existing functions and implements new ones in the SU2 Python wrapper that allow for simple preCICE implementation with implicit coupling.
-The adapter currently works for SU2 versions 7.5.0 and 7.5.1 "Blackbird".
+The adapter currently works for SU2 version 7.5.1 "Blackbird".

 The adapter can simulate the flow domain in both conjugate heat-transfer and fluid-structure interaction applications.
 It supports: